csipiemonte/smartlab/reference-realtime/arduino/README.md

 --------------
 SDP libraries require:
 - [Time](http://playground.arduino.cc/code/time)
 - [PubSubClient](https://github.com/csipiemonte/pubsubclient).
-This library is a fork from [pubsubclient project](https://github.com/knolleary/pubsubclient), if you get this code, you have to apply the patch *pubsubclient_20140706*.
+This library is a fork from [pubsubclient project](https://github.com/knolleary/pubsubclient), if you get the original code, you have to apply the patch *pubsubclient_20140706*.
 - [MemoryFree](http://playground.arduino.cc/code/AvailableMemory) only for debug

 To apply the patch use the command: